psi4/psi4/doc/sphinxman/source/optking.rst

    of dummy atoms, has no effect on the behavior of the optimizer, which begins from a Cartesian representation of the system.

+.. _DimerIntro:

 Presently, by default, separate fragments are bonded by the nearest atoms, and the whole system is treated as if it were part of one molecule.
-However, with the option |optking__frag_mode|, fragments may instead be related by a unique set of interfragment coordinates defined by reference points within each fragment.
-The reference points can be atomic positions (current default) or linear combinations of atomic positions which is controlled through |optking__interfrag_mode|.
+However, with the option |optking__frag_mode|, fragments may instead be related by a minimal set of interfragment coordinates defined by reference points within each fragment.
+The reference points can be atomic positions (current default) or linear combinations of atomic positions (automatic use of principal axes is under development).
 These `dimer coordinates` can be directly specified through |optking__interfrag_coords|) See `here <DimerSection_>` for two examples of their use.